bregman-arie/devops-exercises/topics/terraform/README.md

 <details>
 <summary>What language does Terraform uses?</summary><br><b>

-A DSL called "HCL" (Hashiciorp Configuration Language).
+A DSL called "HCL" (Hashicorp Configuration Language).
 A declarative language for defining infrastructure.

 </b></details>